wiggle-bin/wiggle-bin/README.md

 ## Why?

-Maintaing a worm bin is not without complications.
+Maintaining a worm bin is not without complications.
 Worms can "run" away, overheat or dry out.
 As a friendly human you want the best for your worms.
 So how can you know if your worms are happy? - without checking everyday, disturbing the worms and getting dirty hands.

  Here are some of the common problems.
 - Overheating